"New beginnings are often disguised

 I sincerely hope you enjoy hearing about it at least half as much as I enjoyed living it.

-*The Reboot: 50 Dates with Myself is a 2017 Finalist in the Pacific Northwest Writer's Association Literary Contest in the Memoir Category.
+*The Reboot: 50 Dates with Myself won 2nd place in the Pacific Northwest Writers' Association 2017 Literary Contest in the Memoir Category.
 More info here.

 Contact info for Marie MacMillan can be found on this website at the top under ABOUT.